 - Nominees from previous years who did not win the award may reapply with documented refinements of previously submitted projects

 - There is a two-year waiting period from the year of receipt of the award to be eligible for nomination for a new project

 Selection is by peer-reviewed faculty process, and nominations will be considered based on:

-- Data-driven evidence of impact on student learning, student motivation and student creativity through relatively objective measures such as tests, changes in pass rates or success rates in subsequent courses, or other means, and through relatively subjective measures such as student letters or testimonials in which students explain how their learning was enhanced or improved.
+- Data-driven evidence of impact on student learning, student motivation, and student creativity through relatively objective measures such as tests, changes in pass rates or success rates in subsequent courses, or other means, and through relatively subjective measures such as student letters or testimonials in which students explain how their learning was enhanced or improved.

-- Data-driven evidence of impact of pedagogical innovation on campus and/or beyond campus through letters of support from faculty colleagues in one’s department and beyond campus, if appropriate.
+- Data-driven evidence of the impact of pedagogical innovation on campus and/or beyond campus through letters of support from faculty colleagues in one’s department and beyond campus, if appropriate.

 - Evidence of high-quality design, where applicable.
 This may include incorporation of multiple media elements, originality in design, clarity of connection to the target curriculum, depth and breadth of project content, accessibility, usability, and aesthetics.

 - SCORING RUBRIC for Review Committee